 What 2020 Taught Us About Change Management

-Closing: [00:35:22.82] With such a large share of the U.S. workforce impacted by COVID in the past year, everybody’s being impacted.
-H.R. and company leaders have to focus on planning for what we have yet to experience, creating crisis response scenarios, and finding our way through new territory without a map.
-Our people are always going to be central to any future planning and we have to think about how the rapid changes in the past year have impacted them.
+Closing: [00:35:22.82] With such a large share of the global and U.S. workforce impacted by covid in the past year, everybody’s being impacted.
+H.R. and company leaders have had to focus on planning for what we have yet to experience.
+We’ve been creating crisis response scenarios and finding our way through new territory and doing it all without a map.
+Our people are always going to be central to any future planning, and we have to think about how the rapid changes in the past year have impacted them.
 I know they’ve impacted me and my team.
-We also need to think about how we can help them move forward.
-I really appreciate Jon’s expertise and advice here in this interview.
+We also need to think about how we can help them move forward and ourselves.
+I really appreciate John’s expertise and advice here in this interview.
 Thank you for joining the Workology Podcast sponsored by Upskill HR and Ace the HR Exam.
 This podcast is for the disruptive workplace leader who’s tired of the status quo.
 You can just be tired and that’s OK.
 This podcast is for you.
 My name is Jessica Miller-Merrell.
 Until next time visit Workology.com to listen to all our previous Workology podcast episodes.

 Connect with Jon Ingham.